Ibanez AM53 Vs AS53: Which is Better & Why?

 We’re getting a nice slender style Sapele wood semi-hollow body in a smooth double-cutaway body design.
 Many solid-body players want the tone of a hollow body but shy away due to their sizes.
 But these two bad boys got you covered here too.

-Both AM53 and AS53 models comes with a compact and little smaller size body that is comfortable to play even for beginners and still holds true to delivers that iconic sound of semi-hollow bodies.
+Both AM53 and AS53 models come with a compact and little smaller size body that is comfortable to play even for beginners and still holds true to delivers that iconic sound of semi-hollow bodies.